 - the EAL Manager works in the Foundation Stage to assess children with English as an Additional Language (EAL) and support children who are at the early stage of acquiring English as an additional language.

 - the Inclusion Manager continues to support and monitor pupils who are on the SEN register

 - the Learning Mentor works with targeted children and families who require support

 - our Breakfast Club allows pupils to attend school on time and receive a healthy breakfast

 - there is enrichment beyond the curriculum, including performing workshops on a range of themes, as well as online services such as Bug Club and Mathletics which provides reading and mathematics activities wherever a computer, phone or tablet can be used

 - we support children’s emotional and social development and learning including children who are eligible for Pupil Premium

 - any pupil who requires support receives it.

 A member of the Senior Leadership Team maintains an overview of Pupil Premium Grant spending, and the school monitors how well these interventions are working by holding regular pupil progress meetings, checking assessments, and using a tracking system to analyse performance data.

-We will know when these interventions are working when:
+We will know that these interventions are working by: